scuzzydude/asimov/asimov.md

 On August 2^nd^, 2001, The Houston Rockets traded Hakeem Olajuwon to the Toronto Raptors for draft picks.
 On that day, my personal valuation fell to the level of betrayal.
 Yao Ming, innocent in all this, was still in China.
 The Rockets became dumpster divers, only winning 28 games, and then lucking into the #1 pick, which they used to draft Yao.

 This wasn't Hollywood, where you could make a Showtime sequel by replacing Kareem/Magic with Shaq/Kobe or Lebron/Lebrow and still pull in the same box office.
-This was Houston, Texas, where real people worked real jobs and produced valuable product.[^47] You don't just run back the formula, replace your foreign-born dominant center with a dominant center from another country.
-Rockets basketball wasn't formulistic, it was a dream driven by the most creative big man to ever play the game.
+This was Houston, Texas, where real people worked real jobs and produced valuable product.[^46] You don't just run back the formula, replace your foreign-born dominant center with a dominant center from another country.[^47] Rockets basketball wasn't formulistic, it was a dream driven by the most creative big man to ever play the game.

 For eleven years, I did not follow the Rockets.
 That was a big loss for me, and a because of some naming rights I'd acquired, somewhat of a personal tragedy.
 A loss of value that was foundational to my own personal wealth.